 What are the Most Common Wireless Network Attacks?

-Some of the most common wireless network attacks are opportunistic in nature.
-Businesses that fail to secure their WiFi networks leave the door wide open to scammers and hackers who would otherwise look for easier targets.
-Those scammers are happy to take advantage of poor security controls to steal sensitive information from WiFi users and distribute malware.
-Unsecured WiFi networks are also targeted by sophisticated cybercriminals and organized crime groups to gain a foothold in the network.
+Poorly secured WiFi networks are also targeted by more sophisticated cybercriminals and organized crime groups to gain a foothold in the network.
 The attacks can be extremely lucrative.
-If malware can be installed on POS systems, the credit/debit card numbers of tens or hundreds of thousands of customers can be stolen.
+Access to a business network can allow ransomware to be installed and if malware can be installed on POS systems, the credit/debit card numbers of tens or hundreds of thousands of customers can be stolen.

 Fake WiFi Access Points, Evil Twins, and Man in the Middle Attacks

-Criminals can easily set up fake WiFi access points, often using the name of the establishment in the SSID name.
-Calling it ‘Free Airport WiFi’ is a common ploy to get people to connect.
-When customers connect to these rogue WiFi networks they can still access the Internet and are likely to be unaware that anything is wrong.
-However, everything they do online is being monitored by cybercriminals.
-Sensitive information entered online, such as email addresses and passwords, credit card numbers, or banking credentials can be stolen.
+Criminals can easily set up fake WiFi access points, often using the name of the establishment in the SSID.
+A SSID called ‘Free Airport WiFi’ would be enough to get many people to connect.
+When customers connect to these rogue WiFi networks they can still access the Internet, so are unlikely to realize anything is wrong.
+However, once connected to that network, everything they do online will be monitored by cybercriminals.
+Sensitive information entered online, such as email addresses and passwords, credit card numbers, or banking credentials, can and will be stolen.

 How is this done?
 The attacker simply creates a hotspot on a smartphone and pairs it with a tablet or laptop.
-The hacker can then sit in the coffee shop drinking a latte while monitoring the traffic of everyone that connects.
-Alternatively they can use a router with the same name and password as the one currently in use.
-This may also have a stronger WiFi signal, which may see more people connect to it but it is an “evil twin” through which man in the middle attacks occur – the interception of data sent over the network.
+The hacker can then sit in a coffee shop drinking a latte while monitoring the traffic of everyone that connects.
+Alternatively, they can use a router with the same name and password as the one currently in use.
+This may also have a stronger WiFi signal, which may see more people connect.
+Through the “evil twin” all traffic will be plainly visible to the attacker and all data sent over the network can be captured.

-This is one of the most common wireless network attacks and it is surprisingly effective.
+Fake access points and evil twins are among the most common wireless network attacks.
+They are easy to conduct, require little technical skill, and are very effective.
 One study indicated more than a third of WiFi hotspot users take no precautions when accessing WiFi hotspots and frequently connect to unsecured networks.

 Packet Sniffing: Interception of Unencrypted Traffic